 2021, Versions 5.7 and 5.8

 2021 brought on more fame and fortune to the WordPress platform.
-By this year, more than 42% of all websites in the world were based on WordPress, and the top 10 million websites used this platform.
-This year also hosted two crucial updates with the goal of making WordPress more user-friendly and efficient.
+By this year, over 42% of all websites worldwide were based on WordPress, and the top 10 million websites used this platform.
+This year also hosted two crucial updates to make WordPress more user-friendly and efficient.

 Version 5.7 had some fresh colors that admins could use in designing their themes and posts.
 There were also some layout changes, and the editing blocks could be moved and customized with a simple drag-and-drop movement.
 And most importantly, users of this version could migrate from HTTP to HTTPS with a single click.

 Version 5.8 included more customization abilities for the editor blocks and widgets.
 Another new feature of this version was Query Loop Block.
 This feature allowed users to see the posts based on their chosen criteria.
 Finally, this version no longer supported Internet Explorer 11.